A Hybrid Deep Learning Architecture for Privacy-Preserving Mobile Analytics: Experiments

-In this part, we want to evaluate our framework on emotion detection task, so $CT_1$ is emotion detection and $CT_2$ is face recognition.
-We use the VGG-S\_RGB pre-trained network of \cite{levi2015emotion} in the simple embedding.
-We fine tune their model with Siamese structure on the training part of SFEW-2 dataset and get the Siamese embedding.
-As VGG-S has smaller structure in comparison with VGG-16 (8 layer vs. 16 layer), we just evaluate our embedding on one intermediate layer which is Conv5.
-We choose 10 as the PCA dimension and get reduced simple and Siamese embedding.

-We test different embeddings with the transfer learning and the result are shown in Figure~\ref{fig:FRED}.
-The accuracy of the face recognition model is decreased for all embeddings.
-Similar to the gender classification application, the Siamese embedding works better than simple embedding and dimensionality reduction helps with privacy protection.
+We observe similar trends for the activity recognition task depicted in Fig~\ref{fig:FRAC}, in which the accuracy of the gender recognition model (secondary task) is decreased in all embedding methods across different intermediate layers.
+Analogous to gender classification, the Siamese embedding works better than simple embedding for activity recognition as well, and applying dimensionality reduction helps with better privacy protection.

-The effect of different embeddings on emotion detection are reported in Table~\ref{tab:ed}.
-It is evident that the Siamese embedding does not decrease emotion detection accuracy significantly, while dimensionality reduction has amajor impact on this task.

-The results of the feature extractor validation are shown in Figure~\ref{fig:ed_accpriv}, where the advanced embedding curve is above the noisy reduced simple curve.
-By having a fixed accuracy level, we can have higher privacy for advanced embedding.
-Results of the both applications show that our framework is application, and model, independent.
-The Siamese structure improves privacy, while reducing the dimensionality does not hurt the $CT_1$ accuracy and lowers the communication cost.
-We can use the validation method to quantify the privacy level, without access to the cloud-based face recognition model.